-A landing page, also known as a “lead capture page“, is a web page that visitors “land” on, in response to clicking on a search result or an online advertisement.
+A landing page, also known as a “lead capture page” or “splash page”, is a web page that visitors “land” on, in response to clicking on a search result or an online advertisement.
+Their purpose is to get people to take action.

 The other problem bloggers face is that they don’t have the design skills or “talent” to compose such a page.

-Even if they do, the probability is that the landing page they built won’t be optimized for conversions, which is the main point of landing pages – to convert casual visitors into subscribers.
+Even if they do, the probability is that the landing page they build won’t be optimized for conversions, which is the main point of landing pages – to convert casual visitors into subscribers.

 Because, if correctly built, they increase your conversion rates.